Can the hot hand phenomenon be modelled? A Bayesian hidden Markov approach

 \subsubsection{Stationary distributions}

-Although we could consider a stationary distribution of the chain associated with each match of the season, we focus on the posterior distribution $\pi((\Delta^{(C)}, \Delta^{(H)} \mid \boldsymbol \theta) \mid \mathcal D)$ of the stationary distribution of the chain corresponding to a generic match.
+Although we could consider a stationary distribution of the chain associated with each game of the season, we focus on the posterior distribution $\pi((\Delta^{(C)}, \Delta^{(H)} \mid \boldsymbol \theta) \mid \mathcal D)$ of the stationary distribution of the chain corresponding to a generic game.
 Table \ref{tab:post_st} shows a summary of the posterior distribution of the stationary distribution for the {\it cold }and {\it hot }state.

-In summary, the probability of being in the {\it cold }state for the Miami Heat team in the 2005-2006 season was around $0.61$, so of being in the {\it hot }state it was $0.39$.
+In summary, the probability of being in the {\it cold }state for the Miami Heat team in the 2005-2006 season was around $0.61$ (thus, the probability of being in the {\it hot }state it was $0.39$).
 Both distributions have very little variability.